8 Types of Coding Jobs (+ Tips to Get Hired)

 Coding ranks among the most in-demand job skills.
-If you know how to code, you could succeed in various jobs in and out of the tech industry.
-In this article, we'll review several types of coding jobs to consider and offer tips on what coding languages to learn to get the job you want.
+If you know how to code, you could succeed in a range of jobs in and out of the tech industry.
+In this article, we'll review several coding jobs to consider and offer tips on what coding languages to learn to get the job you want.

-Think of the languages below as your starting point.
-You'll likely want to learn additional languages as you continue growing throughout your career.
-Murtadha Al-Tameemi, a Meta software engineer with a decade of experience, remembers when he frequently chose the comfort of frameworks he already knew over trying something different.

 The prevalence of technology means that familiarity with coding can help across many jobs and industries.
 Here are a few coding jobs to consider: